Salaries in Pompano Beach, FL

 Which companies offer the top salaries in Pompano Beach, FL?

-In Pompano Beach, FL, some of the best-paying companies include Keith, offering an average salary of $80,666, and TRI-CITY ELECTRICAL CONTRACTORS, INC., with an average salary of $75,097.
-Other notable employers like Certified Contracting Group and Wellpath pay average salaries of $73,926 and $66,928, respectively, making them competitive options for job seekers in the area.
+In Pompano Beach, FL, the best paying companies include Keith, offering an average salary of $83,133, and TRI-CITY ELECTRICAL CONTRACTORS, INC. with an average of $75,097.
+Other notable employers like Certified Contracting Group and Wellpath also provide competitive salaries, making the area an attractive place for job seekers aiming for better compensation.

 1. Keith

-Keith is a leading engineering and construction firm known for delivering innovative solutions.
+Keith is a leading construction management firm known for delivering high-quality projects and innovative solutions.

 2. TRI-CITY ELECTRICAL CONTRACTORS, INC.